Global Warming Theory no 79

 A petrol car uses only 10 % of the energy to move.

-The rest 90 % is waste energy, which is heat that heats up the atmosphere.
+The rest 90 % is waste energy which heats up the atmosphere too.

 An electric car uses all the energy to move.

 It only heats if the driver manually turns on the heat in the cabin to make it more comfortable to drive.

 So our energy production heats up the envoronment a lot more than our energy consumption.